open-dynamic-robot-initiative/master-board/documentation/masterboard_state_machine.md

 Diagram generated using [Mermaid](https://github.com/mermaid-js/mermaid) Live Editor, click on picture to edit.

+During **WAITING_FOR_INIT**, the master board waits for an init message from both ethernet and wifi, checking all channels.
+This enables an autoselection of the type of communication with the computer.

 Please note that **WIFI_ETH_LINK_DOWN** state is accessible from any state except WAITING_FOR_INIT via a callback on the ethernet link down event, but links have not been drawn for the sake of readability.

 State machine LED code